 Alternatives for Psychiatric Care

-While Brightside handles medication management, other services like Talkiatry offer more in-depth psychiatric care.
+While Brightside Health handles medication management, other services like Talkiatry offer more in-depth psychiatric care.
 Talkiatry creates individualized plans and can prescribe controlled medications, but it only works with in-network insurance and doesn’t accept cash-pay.

 Visit our full Talkiatry review for more details.
 See more options in our list of the best online psychiatry services.